List of A Song of Ice and Fire characters: Nestor Royce

-Nestor is a cousin of Yohn Royce, from a lesser branch of House Royce.
-He ruled the Eyrie as High Steward of the Vale during Jon Arryn's absence and acted as Keeper of the Gates of the Moon and feels he is owed for his years of service.
-Littlefinger later makes him the hereditary Lord of the Gates of the Moon to keep him loyal, signing the paper declaring this so Nestor holding the Gates depends on Baelish' power.
+Nestor is a cousin of Yohn Royce via a lesser branch of House Royce.
+He ruled the Eyrie as High Steward of the Vale during Jon Arryn's absence, acted as Keeper of the Gates of the Moon, and feels he is owed for his years of service.
+Littlefinger later makes him the hereditary Lord of the Gates of the Moon to keep him loyal, signing the paper declaring this so that Nestor, holding the Gates, depends on Baelish's power.